theelims/ESP32-sveltekit/docs/components.md

 | `notification.success(msg:string, timeout:number)` | :octicons-check-circle-16: Shows as success message |

 Each method takes an `msg`-string as an argument, which will be shown as the message body.
 It accepts HTML yo enrich your toasts, if you should desire to do so.
 The `timeout` argument specifies how many milliseconds the toast notification shall be shown to the user.

+## Github Update Dialog

+This is a modal showing the update progress, possible error messages and makes a full page refresh 5 seconds after the OTA was successful.

+## Update Indicator

+The update indicator is a small widget shown in the upper right corner of the status bar.
+It indicates the availability of a newer stable firmware release then the current one.
+Upon pressing the icon it will automatically update the firmware to the latest stable release.
+By default this works through the Github Latest Release API.
+This must be customized should you use a different update server.
+Have a look at the [source file](https://github.com/theelims/ESP32-sveltekit/blob/main/interface/src/lib/components/GithubUpdateDialog.svelte) to see what portions to update.